 them in a variety of designs!
 We did stripes on one of ours!

-Use markers to draw faces, or if you have googly eyes on hand you can use those.
+Use different coloured markers to draw faces, or if you have googly eyes on hand you can use those.

 Cut a pipe cleaner to length, curl it with your finger to make them look like bent antennae.

-Attach to the back of the head with glue.
-Allow to dry.
+Attach these pipe cleaners to the back of the head with glue.
+Allow the craft to dry.

 More Paper Plate Animals